Destination Keswick- Rosthwaite & Ullscarf via Watendlath – Blea Tarn – Standing Crag – Ullscarf – Bull Crag – Heron Crag – Rosthwaite. 12 MILES

 We trotted off in search of ullscarf, 726 meters, the ground up here was sodden, and turned into a serious bog trot, the usual twists and turns of upland pond avoidance, I have a habit of sticking my pole, into these small moss filled pits, one up here is, about 3 feet in diameter, I couldn’t reach the bottom with a 145cm pole, something I wouldn’t want to drop into at any time.

 Ullscarf, not the most interesting of summits, so we didn’t hang about plus the drizzle was jet propelled, around we went circumnavigating the bowl top of Greenup Gill until we descended down Blea How and back into Stonethwaite and Rosthwaite, we’d been out for just over 6 1/2 hours a long day but we’d made pretty good time by not hanging about.

 The Zeus jacket, Excellent waterproof jacket, I run hot so just a long sleeved base layer all day, I’ve been using the Zeus for a few months now, not just for my Fell walks but also for my daily commutes to work in bad weather.
 The Zeus has become a firm friend.

-- Posted by Thomas
+- Posted by news